 But that does not mean our time here is not important.
 It is.
 Every small step, growing in discipline, commitment, and perseverance contributes to a character that fits us for our future work.
 We are officers in an alliance of unfallen worlds right now.
 And if faithful, in time, we will be promoted to the position of ambassador to the universe.

-Further more, our efforts in this training school count!
+Furthermore, our efforts in this training school count!
 Not only is the battle around us real, but the destinies of friends and family often hang in the balance.
 Our personal example, combined with personal effort, may just make an eternal difference.

 As agents of heaven now, we can check in daily with headquarters through prayer and the study of Scripture.
 And if Spirit-led, we'll be sure to get daily communication back: instruction and training, assignments and objectives.
 And we can spend our lives in the thrill of fulfilling those missions.
 Each day we can go on God's errands, happy to be a member of the winning team.

 ConclusionAs you reflect on your life, refuse to be caught up in the day to day details that that bog us down.
 We were not created for a mundane, pointless existence.
 No, we were called to a life of adventure.
 A life of mission and purpose.
 We are heroes on a daring and difficult journey.
+A journey in discipleshp.
 We're chasing after a glorious destiny.